-Historically, Khuzdar was the capital and provincial capital of Jhalawan Khanate of Kalat.
-From October 1952 to 1955, it became part of the Union of Baluchistan States.
+Historically, Khuzdar Balochistan was the capital and provincial capital of the Jhalawan Khanate of Kalat.
+From October 1952 to 1955, it became part of Baluchistan.
 In 1955, Khuzdar became the capital of the newly created Kalat Division.
-It is currently the largest Brahui speaking city. khuzdar balochistan
+It is currently the largest Brahui-speaking city.

 History of Khuzdar Balochistan